 - Moody's affirmed its Ba1 rating to Trinidad and Tobago which is better than most other countries in the Latin American and Caribbean area rated by Moody's.
-In fact, of twenty-five countries rated in Latin America and the Caribbean, Moody's has downgraded ten countries; but affirmed us.
-Indeed Trinidad and Tobago has a better rating than many countries in the LATAM Region, including in the Caribbean, the Bahamas, Dominican Republic, Jamaica, Belize, and Suriname.
-Our credit rating, according to Moody's, is also better than Brazil, Bolivia, Costa Rica, El Salvador, Ecuador, and Argentina; and - S&P has affirmed its BBB rating for Trinidad and Tobago.
-It is interesting to note that of twenty-nine countries rated in Latin America and the Caribbean, S&P downgraded twelve countries.

-In the Caribbean region Trinidad and Tobago, among the countries rated by S&P (not all are rated), has a better rating than the Bahamas, Dominican Republic, Jamaica, Barbados, Belize and Grenada.
-In Latin America, according to S&P, we have a better rating than Brazil, Paraguay, Guatemala, Honduras, Bolivia, Costa Rica, Nicaragua, El Salvador, Argentina, Ecuador and Venezuela.
+In fact, of twenty-five countries rated in Latin America and the Caribbean, Moody's has downgraded ten countries.
+Indeed, Trinidad and Tobago has a better rating than many countries in the LATAM Region, including in the Caribbean, the Bahamas, Dominican Republic, Jamaica, Belize, and Suriname.
+Our credit rating is also better than Brazil, Bolivia, Costa Rica, El Salvador, Ecuador, and Argentina; and - S&P has affirmed its BBB rating for Trinidad and Tobago.
+It is interesting to note that of twentynine countries rated in Latin America and the Caribbean, S&P downgraded twelve countries. - In the Caribbean region Trinidad and Tobago, among the countries rated by S&P (not all are rated), has a better rating than the Bahamas, Dominican Republic, Jamaica, Barbados, Belize and Grenada.
+In Latin America, we have a better rating than Brazil, Paraguay, Guatemala, Honduras, Bolivia, Costa Rica, Nicaragua, El Salvador, Argentina, Ecuador and Venezuela.